 What sellers should remember though, is that while "as is" sales can be quick, their proceeds are often much lower than fair market value.

-While considering selling "as is," talk to an experienced local real estate agent who can advise on how to attract buyers, so you can get the most for your home.
+While considering selling "as is" in Maryland, talk to an experienced local real estate agent who can advise on how to attract buyers, so you can get the most for your home.

 What does selling a house “as is” mean?